ibekiaris/zf2-annotation-validator/README.md

 Description
 ------------

-Annotation validator is a ZF2 package used to validate Doctrine Entities during their lifecycle call backs (events).
+Annotation validator is a ZF2 module used to validate Doctrine Entities during their lifecycle call backs (events).

 By using Annotation Validator in your projects you can enhance productivity.